-Managing individual projects to deliver quality products to market in a timely and cost-effective manner; using project teams as a mechanism of organisational learning.
-The project as a temporary organisation: identifying stakeholders and managing their expectations; light weight and heavy weight project teams - the power of the project and the functional manager.
+Managing individual projects to deliver quality products to market in a timely and costeffective manner; using project teams as a mechanism of organisational learning.
+The project as a temporary organisation: identifying stakeholders and managing their expectations; lightweight and heavy weight project teams - the power of the project and the functional manager.
 Design strategies, concurrent engineering and other methods for improving quality, cost and time to market.
-Project startup processes, goal-setting, work breakdown and assignment, project planning and control tools.
-Project completion or termination: evaluation, debriefing, learning and knowledge-diffusion, managing emotions.
+Project start-up processes.
+Goal-setting, work breakdown and assignment, project planning and control tools.
+Project completion or termination: evaluation, debriefing, learning and knowledge-diffusion managing emotions.

-BMGTP652 Summer Project
+BMGTP652 Project

-During the Summer of their second year, students will undertake a major in-company project which will make a measurable difference to the innovative capabilities of their firm.
+During their second year, students will undertake a major in-company project which will make a measurable difference to the innovative capabilities of their firm.
 The project will take the place of a conventional thesis.